 Biography

-Marcy Palmer grew up in the foothills region of the Adirondack Mountains in the historic city, Saratoga Springs, NY.
+Marcy Palmer grew up in the historic city, Saratoga Springs, NY, which is in the foothills region of the Adirondack Mountains .
 As a child, she spent time exploring the outdoors which fueled her imagination and play.

-Marcy’s work explores themes of beauty, history, and social justice through the lens of photo history, nature, and science.
-She often approaches her work with questions that relate to research and considerations of how the materials in the work can further communicate her ideas.
-Integrating various approaches to image-making from contemporary to historical practices, Marcy is particularly influenced by the earliest practitioners of photography, and the Surrealist and Bauhaus movements.
+Marcy’s work explores themes of beauty and healing through the lens of photo history, nature, and science.
+Integrating various approaches to image-making from contemporary to historical practices, Marcy is influenced by the earlier practitioners of photography, and the Surrealist and Bauhaus movements.
 Recently, Marcy’s interests have focused on botanicals, and their various uses in medicine and healing, as methods of communication, and as symbols of the greater good.

 Marcy has an M.F.A. in Photography & Related Media from the School of Visual Arts and a B.S. in Studio Art from Skidmore College.
 Her work has been exhibited at various spaces including The Brooklyn Museum of Art, The Center for Photographic Art, The Griffin Museum of Photography, The Ogden Museum of Southern Art and other spaces.
 Her work has been written about in Lenscratch, The Boston Globe Sunday edition, D Magazine and other publications.
-Marcy’s book, “You Are Eternity, You Are the Mirror” was published by Yoffy Press titled and chosen as a Photo-Eye 2020 favorite photobook, The Luupe’s Favorite Woman-Made Books of the Year, and Deep Red Press’s Favorite Photobooks.
-The book is now sold out.
-Marcy is also an educator and teaches photography at universities, nonprofit centers, and museums.
+Marcy’s sold-out book, “You Are Eternity, You Are the Mirror” was published by Yoffy Press and recognized as a Photo-Eye 2020 favorite photobook, The Luupe’s Favorite Woman-Made Books of the Year, and Deep Red Press’s Favorite Photobooks.
+Marcy also teaches photography at universities, art centers, and museums.
 She lives in Dallas, TX.

 Books: